tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Explain the bonus section of the activity:

-* Data normalization separated our initial unorganized data into several tables; however, if we need to retrieve information represented from the initial dataset, we can perform JOINs on the normalized tables.
+* Data normalization separated our initial unorganized data into several tables; however, if we need to retrieve information represented from the initial dataset, we can perform joins on the normalized tables.

   ```sql
   SELECT *